Mark Doyle (footballer): Rhode Island

 Doyle signed for USL Championship club Rhode Island on November 21, 2023, as part of the expansion club's inaugural squad.
-He was released by Rhode Island following the 2024 season, after scoring 2 goals in 29 appearances for the club.
+He was released by Rhode Island following the 2024 season, after scoring 2 goals in 32 appearances for the club.

 One Knoxville

 In February 2025, Doyle signed for USL League One club One Knoxville for the 2025 season.
 He scored his first goal for the club on 23 March 2025, in a 2–0 win away to Texoma.
 In October 2025, Doyle was part of the One Knoxville squad that became USL League One regular season champions (the USL1 Players' Shield).
 In November 2025, Doyle won his second trophy at One Knoxville when he was part of the team that won the USL League One playoffs, with a 2-0 win over Spokane Velocity, at Covenant Health Park.
 The final broke the USL League One attendance record, with 7,500 fans on site.

+Return to Drogheda United

+On 28 November 2025, it was announced that Doyle had returned to his first senior club, League of Ireland Premier Division side Drogheda United on a two-year-contract.
+He scored his first goal since returning to the club on 13 February 2026, in a 2–0 win at home to Waterford.